February 11, 1994: The day Martina Navratilova played in Chicago for the last time

 What happened exactly on that day

-Magdalena Maleeva, born 1975, was the youngest of an incredible tennis family, her two sisters being professional players as well: Manuela (best-ranked No 3 in the world), and Katerina (best-ranked No 6).
-Her breakthrough year on the Tour was 1992, when she claimed her first title, in San Marino (defeating Federica Bonsignori in the final, 7-6, 6-4) before reaching the quarter-finals at the US Open (defeated by her sister Manuela, 6-2, 5-3, ret.).
+Magdalena Maleeva, born 1975, was the youngest of an incredible tennis family, her two sisters being professional players as well: Manuela (highest ranking: No 3 in the world), and Katerina (highest ranking: No 6).
+Magdalena’s breakthrough year on the Tour was 1992, when she claimed her first title, in San Marino (defeating Federica Bonsignori in the final, 7-6, 6-4) before reaching the quarter-finals at the US Open (defeated by her sister Manuela, 6-2, 5-3, ret.).
 In 1993, she reached the fourth round in all the Grand Slams except Wimbledon, and in February 1994, she was world No 13.

 The Chicago Virginia Slims Open was established in 1971 and held on indoor carpet at the UIC Pavilion, a multi-purpose arena which opened in 1982.
 Navratilova held the record of the most titles claimed in Chicago, having already lifted the trophy 12 times.

 In the Chicago quarter-finals, she faced the youngest of the Maleeva family, Magdalena, at 18 years old.
-The Bulgarian had defeated the former world No 1 at the 1992 US Open (6-4 0-6 6-3), but since then, Navratilova had prevailed in her their other encounters.
-This time though, Maleeva delivered a solid performance, while the nine-time Wimbledon champion played far from her usual standards.
+The Bulgarian had defeated the former world No 1 at the 1992 US Open (6-4 0-6 6-3), but since then, Navratilova had prevailed over her in their other encounters.
+This time though, Maleeva delivered a solid performance, while the nine-time Wimbledon champion played far from her usual standard.
 The Bulgarian easily prevailed, 6-4, 6-3.

 Navratilova, distraught after this unexpected loss in a tournament so dear to her heart, was unable to attend a ceremony held to honour her longevity.
 “I was OK when I lost the match, but then when I walked off some guy said, `Thank you, Martina,’ and I just. . . ” said Navratilova.
 “I really did not quite take it seriously enough in the beginning, and in the second set I was on my heels the whole time.”